relativitydev/transfer-api-samples/README.md

 As part of these updates, a GlobalSetting variable has been added to adjust the behavior when a path that is too long for the chosen client to transfer is found during enumeration.
 This global setting, called `SkipTooLongPaths`, is a boolean value.
 If `true`, any paths longer than the client supported maximum will be classified as an Error Path, and will not be transferred.
 However, enumeration and the transfer of all other valid paths will complete as part of the transfer job.
 If `false`, the enumeration will throw a fatal PathTooLongException upon encountering an invalid path length, and the transfer will fail.
 No files will be transferred in this situation.

 ## Sample solution and tutorial
-The `Sample.sln` solution is an out-of-the-box template for developing your own custom transfer applications.
-The solution already includes all required references.
+The `Sample.sln` solution is an out-of-the-box template for developing your own custom transfer applications and demonstrates basic and advanced API usage.

-You can also run the solution to see a transfer in action.
 Prerequisites for running the solution:

 * Visual Studio 2015 or 2017
 * A Relativity instance that you can connect to